 6.37.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.37.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.37.5 of ISO/IEC 24772-1:2019.

 Use Unchecked_Union only in multi-language programs that need to communicate data between Ada and C or C++.
 Otherwise the use of discriminated types prevents "punning" between values of two distinct types that happen to share storage.